Abobola143/alx-system_engineering-devops/README.md

-This repo is an introduction to shell commands
+This repo is an introduction to shell commandants